alanjpan/Music-Lyrics-Converter/README.md

 # Music-Lyrics-Converter
-convert lyrics for automatic processing and generation
+convert lyrics to data tables for automatic processing and generation

 Created on Wed Feb 6 15:23:19 2019